WordPressDeployment/WebService/README.md

 ## API
 ### Prelude
-The entire webservice's purpose is to return a webject token that will send real time data of an mcylia box.
-To keep formatting until the client, it is encoded in base64 when sent to the TrustedEntity however
+The entire webservice's purpose is to return a webject token that will send real-time data of an _mcylia box_.
+To maintain formatting until it reaches the client, the token is encoded in base64 when sent to the _TrustedEntity_ which is the _WordPress domain_ it communicates with
 #### Specific Event ID

 ```js